Check out my new book!

 Most Trustees have a job, family, and a life, when someone close to them dies and they are appointed the Trustee.
 After final arrangements, the first 30 days are the busiest.
 If your loved one didn't have things organized, you will tackle that first.
 Then meeting with the estate attorney (or hiring one) and the tax accountant.
 Any messy issues from missing documents to frantic beneficiaries to monthly bills will emerge during this time.
 You can delegate to relatives and turn a lot over to the attorney and accountant.
 Which is great!But the first 30 days as a Trustee is spent gathering documents and accounts and filing paperwork.
 Basically compiling a complete inventory of debts, assets, bills, and property.

-January 2025
+March 2025

 Yes, you can be paid to administrate a Trust.
 The scope of pay, reimbursement for expenses, any educational expenses, and any travel expenses will be outlined in the Trust document and state law.
 So ask your estate attorney.
 In most Trust documents, the Trustee is the overall administrator, tasked with doing what is directed by the Grantor.
 Just like an attorney or accountant would get paid for their tasks relating to the legal and accounting aspects of the Trust process, you can get paid.
 However, for transparency and legal liability, make sure to document everything and have a set timeline for when you bill the Trust and get paid.
 I would suggest clearly outline to beneficiaries what you are doing, the time, travel, and energy involved, so they understand exactly how much you are really doing.
 This is a part-time or full-time job for a while.
 If you are doing it, it is probably way less an hour than what the attorney would charge for non-legal tasks.

-May 2025
+November 2025

 FAQS